emiloberg/node-red-contrib-tellstick/README.md

 ```

 ## About the Tellstick
 The Telldus Tellstick is a small USB connected radio tranciever which plays well on Windows/Mac/Linux (Raspberry) and is used to control a wide range of 433 MHz based plugged in and built in electric switches and dimmers.
-Further, this module can also listen to _incoming_ Telldus data (or in other words: it can pick up signals from remote controls).
+Further, this module can also listen to _incoming_ Tellstick data (or in other words: it can pick up signals from remote controls).

 #### Commonly used Tellstick transmitters/receivers
 * [HomeEasy](http://www.homeeasy.eu/)